jara001/f1tenth-rules/rules_v3.md

 Practice is a session for the teams to train and test their car directly on the track.

-- When possible, the practice track should contain all track features used during the competition, but its layout may differ.
+- Practice track should contain all track features used during the competition, but its layout may differ.

-_Note: When this happens, there should be another practice session so they can map._
+    - When the layout differs, there must be another practice session before the actual race to allow the teams to map the track.

-_Second note: Basically before every racing part there should be a practice session on the same track layout.
-It might be a full practice or just a mapping session._

 - Opt-in practices are designated on a first-come-first-serve basis.

-- During the practice sessions: (Probably removed for violations.)
+- During the practice sessions:

-    - Teams attending the practice session should be ...
     - Teams that are not taking part in the practice session should avoid the track at all times.

-- Upon decision, a special practice session for mapping the track may be issued.

-_Felix: This is never specified what it means.
-Should we specify that it is open practice with a speed limit?
-Speed limits are enforced by average measurements.
-If teams exceed the speed limit..._

-_J: Yes, we need to define that properly.
-It might be closed practice, shared practice (with limited speed)... whatever we think is suitable._
+_Note: Racing violations are not applied here._

+_Note: Penalties are not the same as violations._

 ### Practice variants